harrybraviner/self_directed_rl/README.md

   What is the optimum policy?
 (I think this should be derivable analytically.)
   What happens if you try to fit a Q-table on this problem?
 What's the performance like?
 What's the final values in the Q-table?

+# Model-based policy agents

+For extra sample efficiency we can train a *model* of the environment, and then train the *policy* on that *model*.

+I think this also helps in the circumstance where we can't actually interact with the real environment.
+Though it sounds like it would be prone to failure if there are actions that are rarely taken from a particular state, since we would not be able to fit that transition probability very well.

+Example is at ./model_based_cart_pole/.